Golden Arm (film)

-Golden Arm is a 2020 comedy film directed by Maureen Bharoocha and written by Ann Marie Allison and Jenna Milly.
+Golden Arm is a 2020 sports comedy film directed by Maureen Bharoocha and written by Ann Marie Allison and Jenna Milly.
 It stars Mary Holland, Betsy Sodaro, Dot-Marie Jones, Kate Flannery, Olivia Stambouliah, Dawn Luebbe, Ron Funches, and Eugene Cordero.

 It was originally set to premiere at the 2020 South by Southwest festival, which was cancelled due to the COVID-19 pandemic.
 The film was released by Utopia in select theaters and on demand on April 30, 2021.

 Plot

 A struggling baker in a small town takes her friend's advice to train for the Ladies Arm Wrestling Championship and its prize of $15,000.